griffithlab/civic-docs/docs/curating/evidence.rst

 Curating Evidence
 =================
 Evidence Items (EIDs) form the fundamental unit of the CIViC knowledgebase.
 EIDs derive structured clinical statements from peer reviewed publications and ASCO abstracts, which act as evidence sources for Evidence Items.
-The Evidence Item (EID) links back to its source.
+The EID links back to its source.
 EIDs are hand-curated units of knowledge, and one evidence source may supply enough data to create multiple EIDs.
 EIDs are displayed throughout the CIViC application, for example as a summary (Figure 1) and as a data table row (Figure 3).

 .. figure:: /images/figures/evidence-summary_EID6568.png
    :alt: Screenshot of an evidence item summary